JabduT/BetRent/README.md

 ## MobileApp

-The mobile_app  includes the following key features and screens:
+The mobileApp  includes the following key features and screens:

 - **Authentication:** Login and registration screens for owners and renters.
 - **Dashboard:** Overview of user activities, property listings, and communication channels.